CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 run
 ```

-In the example below the auto smb enum script is run against HTB machines "Optimum" and "Blue".
+In the example below the auto SMB enum script is run against HTB machines "Optimum" and "Blue".

 ![image](msf_smb_enum.png)